Endpoint analytics settings

 Description: Enter a description for the profile.
 This setting is optional, but recommended.

-Health Monitoring: Select Enable to collect event information from Windows 10 devices
+Health Monitoring: Select Enable to collect event information from supported Windows 10 devices

 Configuration Manager data connector